kevincastejon/com.caskev.grid-toolkit/README.md

 ---
 ## Usage

-All you need to use this API is a bi-dimensional array of tiles.
+All you need to use this API is a bi-dimensional array of tiles ordered in row major order (see below).

 What is a *tile* ?
 Any object (custom class, struct, component, ...) that implements the very light **ITile** interface of this library (**ITile3D** for the 3D API).
 This interface requires three properties getters:
 - *bool* **IsWalkable** .
 Must return if the tile can be walk/see throught (for pathfinding/raycasting)